 Fertility research has excluded certain groups.
-Find out why and who was excluded.
+Find out who and why.

-Infertility is experienced by anyone and it does not discriminate by geography, gender, sexual orientation, or socio-economic status.
-In order to accurately measure infertility, the right data needs to be collected.
-Such data collection requires accuracy in using the right data parameters and relevant data sources.
+Infertility is experienced by anyone.
+Infertility does not discriminate by geography, gender, sexual orientation, or socio-economic status.
+Therefore, in order to accurately measure infertility, the right data needs to be collected.
+Such data collection requires accuracy in using the right data parameters and using the relevant data sources.

 What exclusion from fertility research by certain groups means to those groups?